HF Safety and hazards!

 HF is the most hazardous material we use in our lab

-• At the 5-way intersection with the lights, with Ellis Hospital right in front of you, bear left to the north side of Ellis Hospital.
+• If you are driving (only if faster than ambulance): Go out the north (Nott St.) gate, turn right onto Nott St., at the 5-way intersection with the lights, with Ellis Hospital in front of you, bear left to the north side of Ellis Hospital, look for the Emergency Entrance on the right.

 Exposure of only 2% of your body to concentrated HF can lead to death.
 It is lethal at concentrations of only 50 ppm in air.
 Fluoride ions bind rapidly to electrolyte ions in your tissues (e.g., Ca2+), causing severe electrolyte imbalance.
 Death can occur in as little as 30 minutes.
 Death is usually from massive organ failure (heart failure, etc.).
 If you don’t die quickly you will develop severe burns, excruciating pain, and possibly severe bone damage.
 The idea that HF primarily affects your bones is a common misunderstanding.
 Bone problems only develop if you survive.